 As you pull up to the bubble hotel, you’ll drive down a narrow road that looks like a quiet woody residential area until you come to a dead-end.
 On your left, you’ll see a metal gate.
 You’ll need to get out of your car, walk up to the gate and press the intercom button to let them know you have arrived.
 Or you can call them on your phone.

-We weren’t really sure if we had arrived or not because there is no signage whatsoever announcing the name of the bubble hotel.
+We weren’t sure if we had arrived or not because there is no signage whatsoever announcing the bubble hotel’s name.
 The owners claim this is done on purpose to keep the location discreet.

 [thrive_text_block color=”note” headline=”Location”] Here are the exact coordinates which you need to input into your GPS device.